dichen001/Leetcode_GOGOGO/README.md

 - HW5 done.

 ### Day 38: 04/24/2016:
+- Graded PA4, not sure about the results.
+Still running.
 - issue reported.
 - Problem found. improve recall from 40% to 80%.
 - That is because I take all the email sentences into training.... about 1k Sig while 20k without.